Megscammell/Choice-of-direction-in-high-dimensional-response-surface-optimization/README.md

 ## Examples

-Additional examples of the first phase of RSM with alternative search direction are as Python scripts.
-All examples can be found at https://github.com/Megscammell/Estimate-of-direction-in-RSM/tree/main/Examples.
+Additional examples of the first phase of RSM with alternative search direction can be found at https://github.com/Megscammell/Estimate-of-direction-in-RSM/tree/main/Examples.
 All examples have an intuitive layout and structure, which can be easily followed.